Ahmex000/YRecon/Y-Recon Stracture.md

-# write XRecon with -/\| as any CLI tool with big or medium size
+# write Y-Recon with -/\| as any CLI tool with big or medium size

 /* now all comming steps i need it with random and good color and styles */